 So, is the world of Social Media changing behind the blinds?

 Putting The Best Foot Forward

 Like Twitter, albeit not as small, the online social behemoth Facebook’s revenue is also significantly ad-based.
 In 2019, Twitter reported worldwide revenue of $3.45 billion, of which advertising accounted for 86% of it.
-The ad revenue of Facebook for the same period, was richer by over 20 times.
+The ad revenue of Facebook for the same period was richer by over 20 times.

 Facebook’s predicament has been such that it has been rocked with a wave of issues one after another – the protests being held, privacy invasion of billions of users and political allegations are just the tip of the iceberg – some of its own making.
 With a mammoth 11x lag in trust to its closest competitor Google, 56% of Americans voted Facebook down to be the least trusted.
-To top it all, Facebook’s own study shows it’s contribution to addictive behavior.
+To top it all, Facebook’s own study shows its contribution to addictive behaviour.

 - Has all of its earlier challenges cooked up a perfect storm for Facebook to start looking to diversify its revenue streams?